If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 Big, established businesses typically have tons of cash to advertise all over TV, spend millions on online campaigns, and even take their brands into space, literally.

-That’s how they get millions and billions of sales.
+That’s how they get millions and billions of dollars in sales.

 But, here’s the good news…